Motivation to Change

 Perhaps you don’t know why you are entering therapy, you simply know there is something you want to change in your life.
 Perhaps you have a sense that things feel stale, old, or no longer exciting.
 What you should know is that above all else, “motivating change” is the one thing I’ve done for all my clients.
 Perhaps this means you have a habit you want to break, a new routine you want to bring in, a lifestyle you have been longing for, dreams you want to take down from the shelf.
 I am trained in Motivational Interviewing and am skilled at finding the things that a client wants to change, working through ambivalence, and getting people moving forward in their lives.

 As someone who has overcome personal traumas, I have a lot of empathy for the impact it can have.
-Aside from getting trauma specific counseling education at Naropa University I also studied under Pat Ogden for 15 months and recieved my level 1 training in Sensorimotor Psychotherapy, have taught a Learning from Trauma group for 5 years, and strongly believe: there is a way out.
-I would love to help you through whatever sensitivities, overwhelm, and/or whatever way your trauma makes itself known in your life.
+Aside from getting trauma specific counseling education at Naropa University I also studied under somatic psychology pioneer Pat Ogden, PhD for 15 months and recieved my level 1 training in Sensorimotor Psychotherapy.
+I taught a Learning from Trauma group for 5 years, and strongly believe: there is a way out.
+I would love to help you through your particular sensitivities, overwhelm, and/or whatever way your trauma makes itself known in your life.

 Anxiety and Depression

 As someone who used to suffer from panic attacks and battled with depression, I feel extraordinarily confident in my work with these two presenting issues.
 I have guided many people successfully out of these extremely challenging habitual states.
-Many clients are relived to know that I have never advised pharmacological interventions except in the rare case where a real emergency was present.
+Many clients are relieved to know that I have only advised pharmacological interventions in very rare cases where a real emergency was present.

 For the last decade and a half I have been a serious student of Jungian Psychology.
 For many, this background offers a certain richness to the lens in which I view my clientele.
 What this means for you is that I am no stranger to the language of dreams, metaphor, and synchronicity.
 Whatever you believe about this kind of terrain - bring me a dream, and I feel confident that what follows will be a wondrous journey of discovery together.